-Owning a home in a coastal climate like San Diego means that how you think about your home design can be a little different than homes in other cities in CA. Not only do coastal homes here have a particular style, but homes here can also have a few factors that other homes might not have – especially when it comes to window treatments in San Diego households.
+Owning a home in a coastal climate like San Diego means that how you think about your home design can be a little different than homes in other cities in California.
+Not only do coastal homes here have a particular style, but homes here can also have a few factors that other homes might not have – especially when it comes to window treatments in San Diego households.

 These are just a few things you can do with your window coverings to make your coastal house look incredible.